 Students in the Robert Unger School of Ice Skating participate in a parade on Gay Street in downtown Knoxville

 In 1971, the Robert Unger team participated for the first time in the Mid-Atlantic District Competition in Lake Placid, New York, and they won first place.
 They repeated the victory in 1972 and again in 1973.
 The expense of out-of-town competitions led to the creation of Robert Unger Moms and PopS (RUMPS) in 1985.
-RUMPS is an organization of skaters and parents that helps raise travel and costume funds for the skaters.
-RUMPS' founder is Pat Kington.
+RUMPS was an organization of skaters and parents that helped raise travel and costume funds for the skaters.
+RUMPS' founder was Pat Kington.

 Beverly Horner is in focus while a large group of skaters practice their freestyle moves for an upcoming competition.